whatsyerpoison1/whatsyerpoison1/README.md

 - 👋 Hi, I’m Adam!
 - 👀 Fullstack software developer
-- 🌱 Previous to the 'Le Wagon' bootcamp, i used drag-and-drop applications to build a functioning e-commerce site: www.ringrosebutchers.co.uk
+- 🌱 Previous to the 'Le Wagon' bootcamp, i used CMS's to build a functioning e-commerce site: www.ringrosebutchers.co.uk
 - 🍔 More recently I have developed a novel swiping app for finding specified meals to order - www.feedmyhungr.me
 - 💞️ I’m looking to collaborate on another project I am hopefully starting soon!
 - 📫 How to reach me ...
 AJRingrose92@gmail.com :)